macnetic/faust/gen_doc/faq.md

 	    'single'

 sF is now your single sparse matrix encapsulated in a Faust.
 You can easily proceed to any operation on it as for any Faust.
-They all be computed as respect to the single/float precision (which is of course less expensive than double precision).
+All will be computed as respect to the single/float precision (which is of course less expensive than double precision).

 # 2. About pyfaust